• Skip to primary navigation

 It’d make a great date night dinner or dinner to serve to friends or family.
 Cause it’s that special.

-And yet, really easy to make!
+And best yet, this dish is really easy to make!

 Plus, this Tuscan chicken recipe is ready in under 30 minutes, start to finish.
 Perfect for any night of the week!

-What is Tuscan chicken?
+Also, if you're wondering, what is Tuscan chicken?

-This dish originated in the Tuscany region of Italy and features a creamy Parmesan sauce with chicken breasts, spinach and sun-dried tomatoes.
+The dish originated in the Tuscany region of Italy and features a creamy Parmesan sauce with chicken breasts, spinach and sun-dried tomatoes.

 Chicken cutlets seasoned with salt and black pepper on a white rectangular platter.